-ID Red List Item Status Reason & Risk Mitigation Access across hazardous areas (such as railways, busy roads, flood areas etc) for operation or maintenance.
-7 Designs that require features to be built or maintained without making special provisions for access, i.e. Select Creation of a new confined space (or modification of an existing confined space) without first eliminating the need for personnel entry, or if unavoidable, the provision of an adequate means of access.
+ID Red List Item Status Reason & Risk Mitigation space) without first eliminating the need for personnel entry, or if unavoidable, the provision of an adequate means of access.
 Access required at height.
 Manholes/inspection covers in heavily trafficked areas.
 8 Designs that introduce the need for frequent construction or operational delivery of material and plant to site through residential or sensitive areas (e.g. hospitals, hotels, nursing homes, schools etc).
 Select 9 Designs which result in future maintenance work that can only be carried out with plant working within the 'control zone' adjacent to a watercourse.
 Select 10 Designs which do not identify weights of items which need to be manually or mechanically lifted.
 Select 11 Designs that would require a temporary reduction in flood defence capability or asset resilience in order to implement construction or to maintain in the future.
-Select 12 Designs that involve felling of veteran trees, ancient woodland or mature hedges Select Worl king Methods 13 Designs that do not: Select Consider the buildability, operation or maintenance of solutions (including the temporary works required).
+Select 12 Designs that involve felling of veteran trees, ancient woodland or mature hedges Select Work ring Methods 13 Consider the buildability, operation or maintenance of solutions (including the temporary works required).
 Convey the designer's basic assumptions on approach.
 Check the suitability of utilised third party assets to deliver outcomes (e.g. FRM defences).
-14 Designs that specify or necessitate diving to be used.
-Select 15 Designs likely to impose high vibration processes or high noise levels during Select
+Select 14 Designs that specify or necessitate diving to be used.
+Select 15 Designs likely to impose high vibration processes or high noise levels during construction, operation, maintenance or demolition.
+Select 16 Designs likely to impose significant muscular skeletal risk during construction, operation, maintenance or demolition.
+Select 17 Designs which are likely to give rise to to the following without identifying controls: • Micro silica dust Select

-Reference: LIT 16559 Version: 5.0 Security classification: OFFICIAL Page 69 of 75
+Reference: LIT 16559 Version: 7.0 Security classification: OFFICIAL Uncontrolled when printed: 24/04/2025 03:52

-ID Red List Item Status Reason & Risk Mitigation construction, operation, maintenance or demolition.
-16 Designs likely to impose significant muscular skeletal risk during construction, operation, maintenance or demolition.
-Select 17 Designs which are likely to give rise to to the following without identifying controls: Micro silica dust Sawdust.
-Wind blown particles.
-Fumes from welding & cutting.
-Select 18 Any design requiring a crane lift, without proper consideration of how the lift can be made (e.g. foundations, services, clearance, and access).
+ID Red List Item Status Reason & Risk Mitigation Sawdust.Wind blown particles.Fumes from welding &amp; cutting.
+18 Any design requiring a crane lift, without proper consideration of how the lift can be made (e.g. foundations, services, clearance, and access).
 Select 19 Designs which require construction work that can only be carried out with plant working within the 'control zone' adjacent to a watercourse without appropriate assessment of bank stability and control measures.
 Select 20 Designs which involve intrusive construction techniques, (i.e. piling, trenching etc.) within 2 metres of a linear/parallel service or structure or that are likely to impact older neighbouring structures.
 Select 21 Designs involving complex temporary works requirements without full documentation in accordance with SHEW CoP and sign off by Appointed TW Designer.
 Select 22 Designs that require the contractor to remove Asbestos material in any form if safely leaving it in place is an appropriate alternative.
-Susta inability, Environment, Pollution Prevention and d Materia lls 23 Designs without evidence of carbon reduction measures in line with E:Mission targets.
+Susta ainability, Environment, Pollution Prevention and d Materia ls 23 Designs without evidence of carbon reduction measures in line with E:Mission targets.
 Including: Baseline carbon impact assessment; Carbon Optimisation Report; Clear carbon impact of all long list and short list options; Details of why lower whole life carbon solutions were not chosen.
-24 Designs completed without: ecological surveys and the required environmental mitigation to protect and Select
+24 ecological surveys and the required environmental mitigation to protect and improve designated environmental protected sites or species; INNS species surveys or resulting biosecurity measures before, during and after construction; evidence of a site waste management plan and the relevant waste reduction measures to be implemented.
+Select

-Reference: LIT 16559 Version: 5.0 Security classification: OFFICIAL Page 70 of 75 Uncontrolled when printed: 20/02/2023 10:43
+Reference: LIT 16559 Version: 7.0 Security classification: OFFICIAL Page 67 of 72